Only the last phase of this diet was designed for long-term application.

 There are 3 phases in the low FODMAP diet: the elimination phase, the reintroduction phase, and the maintenance phase.
 The first two phases last anywhere from two to eight weeks, which means your diet is not restricted to low-FODMAP foods forever.

 Elimination Phase: Temporary Withdrawal

-The actual low-FODMAP diet takes place during the first phase, called the elimination phase.
-So, how long should you stay on this phase?
+The actual low FODMAP diet takes place during the first phase, called the elimination phase.
+So, how long should you stay in this phase?
 Generally, with the guidance of a dietitian, you should undergo this phase for two to eight weeks, and within this suggested time, eliminate FODMAP-rich foods from your diet.

 Keep in mind that the low FODMAP diet is a learning diet.
 During the elimination phase, your objective is to find out if removing FODMAP-rich foods from your diet improves your IBS symptoms.